-- I. Before starting any event for unaccompanied children, the Children and Young People's Lead Youth Worker will carry out a risk assessment and then take steps to minimise all risks to health and safety.
-This risk assessment will be reviewed and signed off by a Senior Manager.
+- I. Before starting any event for unaccompanied children, the Services Coordinator will carry out a risk assessment and then take steps to minimise all risks to health and safety.
+This risk assessment will be reviewed and signed off by the Services Manager.
+An event briefing will be held for Services Project Officers to go through risk assessments so they are fully clear.
 Parents and children will be made aware of any particular risks and of the steps to be taken to minimise those risks.
-The Lead Youth Worker will keep a record of all risk assessments. - II.
+The Services Team will keep a record of all risk assessments. - II.
 Sufficient adults must be present at any event for unaccompanied children to enable one adult to deal with any emergency while another adult supervises the children not directly affected by the emergency.
 The responsible adult: child ratio MDC uses is 1:10 if it is a centre-based activity, and 1:6 if it is an external trip.
-For the Sign and Play group (age range 0-5s), parents/guardians will also be present therefore the adult-child ratio will be higher.
+For the Sign and Play group (age range 0-5s), parents/guardians will also be present therefore the adult- child ratio will be higher.